Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ```
 Google Nexus 6=google/shamu/shamu:7.1.1/N8I11B/4171878:user/release-keys
 ```
-NOTE: If you're using a fingerprint for Android Pie (9) you might have to change the security patch date to one that matches the fingerprint used.
+NOTE: If you're using a fingerprint for an Android build after March 16th you might have to change the security patch date to one that matches the fingerprint used.
 This can be done directly in the fingerprints list, by adding a paragraph sign (`§`) at the end of the fingerprint directly followed by the date (`§2018-09-05`).
 You can also use the [Custom prop](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#changeset-custom-prop-values) function of this module to change `ro.build.version.security_patch` to the desired date.

 ### I still can't pass the ctsProfile check